oracle-livelabs/database/db-operator-with-cicd/1-setup/setup.md

     cd $CB_STATE_DIR
     </copy>
     ```
-    From this directory, you can run the init script to initialize the cluster and create a namespace, and secrets not related to the operator, but to the cloudbank application:
+    From this directory, you can run the init script to initialize the cluster and create a namespace, and secrets not related to the operator, but the cloudbank application:

     ```bash
     <copy>
     ./init-cluster.sh